-The petitioner would like to construct two principal uses on the 14.77-acre subject property: a 6,080 square foot Data Center and a 5 megawatt (MW) PV Solar Array.
-Neither of these uses can be built in the AG-1 Agriculture Zoning District, so a Map Amendment is needed to rezone the subject property to AG-2 Agriculture (Case 062-AM-22).
-Contingent upon the rezoning, the Data Center will require a Special Use Permit (Case 063-S-22) and the PV Solar Array will require a County Board Special Use Permit (Case 064-S-22).
-The petitioner also requests waivers from standard conditions for the Special Use Permits.
-Finally, a variance for the Data Center is being requested for parking and loading berths (Case 065-V-22).
+The petitioner would like to construct two principal uses on the 77.5-acre subject property: a 1,344 square foot Data Center and a 6-megawatt (MW) PV Solar Array.
+Neither of these uses can be built in the AG-1 Agriculture Zoning District, so a Map Amendment is needed to rezone the subject property to AG-2 Agriculture (Case 109-AM-23).
+Contingent upon the rezoning, the Data Center will require a Special Use Permit with one waiver (Case 110-S-23).
+A variance for the Data Center is being requested for parking and loading berths (Case 112-V-23).
+The PV Solar Array will require a County Board Special Use Permit with waivers (Case 111-S-23).